feluxe/sty/README.md

 bg.green = render.rgb(0, 128, 255)  # fg.green now renders blue text using a 24bit rgb code.
 rs.all = render.sgr(24)  # rs.all now resets the underline effect, not all effects like before.
 ```

+# TODO: More on this in section dedicated to render

 In order to update/extend a batch of attributes, you can pass them via dict as well: